SkylineCommunications/dataminer-docs/connector-help/connector_help/TrippLite_ATS_Switched_PDU_WEBCARDLX.md

 ### EnviroSense Page

 All of the information regarding the EnviroSense devices can be found using this page.
-Polling of the EnviroSense information can be enabled or disabled using the **Poll EnviroSense Info** togglebutton.
+Polling of the EnviroSense information can be enabled or disabled using the **Poll EnviroSense Info** toggle button.

-The **EnviroSense Identity Info** table displays if the **Temperature** and **Humidity** is supported and the number of **Input** and **Ouput Contacts.**
+The **EnviroSense Identity Info** table displays if the **Temperature** and **Humidity** is supported and the number of **Input** and **Output Contacts.**

 The **EnviroSense Configuration** table allows for configuration of the **Temperature** and **Humidity Limits.**

-Using pagebuttons, the following can be accessed:
+Using page buttons, the following can be accessed:

 - **Contacts:** contains the **Input** and **Output Contacts** table.
 - **Temperature:** the temperature status of the EnviroSense device is displayed in the **Temperature Info** table.